-We analyse each route as shown in Figure 14.
-We first obtain the intersections that the route pass through and connected every subsequent pair.
-For each connection, paths are gradually collected from different routes to be used in the segment creation step described in Section 3.2.
+We analysed each route as shown in Figure 14.
+We first obtained the intersections that the route passed through and connected every subsequent pair.
+For each connection, paths were gradually collected from different routes to be used in the segment creation step described in Section 3.2.